iidgg/dont-touch-my-diamond/the-idea.md

 <!-- 28/4/2023 -->

-Look, the player NEEDS TO BE A DUCK. <!-- The cs50 Duck (: -->
+Look, the player NEEDS TO BE A DUCK. <!-- The cs50 Duck (: --> Or not ):